Jeunese/jeunese.github.io/docs/ux-writing.md

 ### Error messages

-Error messages appear when a problem occurs, for example, when an incorrect instruction has been given; the best error messages explicitly describe what is wrong and how to fix it, resulting in the user resolving the issue by themselves.
+Error messages appear when a problem occurs.
+The best error messages explicitly describe what's wrong and how to fix it, resulting in the user resolving the issue by themselves.
 An error message can provide more than one action for the user.

-An error message should clearly state what went wrong and provide a direction for fixing the problem.
 A good error message has three parts:

 1. Problem identification: describe the exact issue, clearly and unambiguously, so that the user knows the reason for the message.
 1. Details of the cause (if helpful or necessary); don't over-explain the problem.
 1. A solution (if possible); if not, specify an action the user can take, like where to go to find support or investigate the problem.

 Be explicit (1), specific (2), and helpful (3).
-Ensure the content (2) and action (3) matches the message.
+Ensure the content (2) and action (3) match the message.

 Other guidelines for error messages include: